KIM SHUFRAN : Executive Director

 Ricki grew up in the suburbs of Philadelphia, PA before heading to New England to further her education.
 She attained a B.A. in Psychology and in Theatre with a Concentration in Dance from Franklin Pierce University in New Hampshire.
 She then went on to receive a Masters Degree in Expressive Therapies: Dance/Movement Therapy with a Specialization in Mental Health Counseling from Lesley University in Massachusetts.
 Ricki followed her husband down to North Carolina in 2012 and has been involved with iCan House ever since.
 Her favorite part of working with iCan House is the sense of community, compassion, and belonging that exists among members, staff, and families.
 Ricki is a full-time licensed elementary school counselor with Stokes County Schools.
 When she is not working, Ricki enjoys baking, cuddling with her sweet pup Penny, and dancing.

-STEPHANIE LEMMERMAN: Contract Facilitator
+STEPHANIE LEMMERMAN: Group Facilitator

 Programs: Meet-n-Eat social events, Real World Connections social events